Why AG-UI?

 Architecture

-At its core, AG-UI bridges AI agents and front-end applications using a lightweight, event-driven protocol:
+At its core, AG-UI bridges AI agents and front-end applications using a lightweight, event-driven protocol:- Front-end: The application (chat or any AI-enabled app) that communicates over AG-UI

 - AI Agent A: An agent that the front-end can connect to directly without going through the proxy